 Schroder Real Estate has managed real estate funds since 1971.
-Our real estate business is headquartered in London with offices across Europe, Asia and North America, and currently has £16 billion of gross real estate assets under management (at 31 December 2018) across direct real estate, real estate securities and real estate capital partners.
+Our real estate business is headquartered in London with offices across Europe, Asia and North America, and currently has £16.9 billion of gross real estate assets under management (December 2020 ) across direct real estate, hotels and real estate capital partners.

 It is our responsibility as real estate investors to understand the environmental, social and economic impacts and their value potential to our investments in order to deliver resilient, long-term returns and to manage exposure to material risks.
 Sustainability is therefore integral to all stages of our real estate investment process.
 We are evolving our investment philosophy to incorporate “positive impact” investing moving beyond ESG to proactively seek to improve situations.